Dr. K.V. Somasundaram

 - Mucinous Cystic tumour of appendix involving caecum – A rare presentation

 Usha Vishwanath, Vishwanath Pai, Surendran P, Saravanan S, Deepthi Venugopal, Dheeraj Reddy

 - Thyroid with a Difference

 V. Sinivasan, C.D.
 Narayanan, Bhaskar Prakash Datson George, Nisha Nahar R

 - Video-assisted Thoracic Surgery in Children: Our Institutional Experience

 Zaffer Saleem Khanday, Deepak J, R.K.
 Bagdi, Balagopal, Prakash Agarwai, Madhu, balamourougane

 - The Epithelial Reticular Cell of the Thymus

-- Translational Medical Education and Research: Sri Ramachandra University Initiatives.
+- Translational Medical Education and Research: Sri Ramachandra Medical College and Research Institute (Deemed to be University) Initiatives.

 Sadras Panchatcharam Thyagarajan